-Over the last decade, private equity firms have invested billions of dollars in distribution.
-This analysis examines how consolidation has impacted the foodservice sector, as well as the current opportunities private equity sees in the segment.
+Since 2010, private equity firms have invested billions of dollars in distribution.
+This article examines how consolidation has changed the foodservice sector, as well as the current opportunities for private equity in the segment.

 We are now in the second wave of disruption, courtesy of private equity.
 Warburg Pincus, New Mountain Capital, Windjammer and Summit Partners represent more than $70 billion in assets under management and can deploy even more capital as a group than Walmart.

 Supply chains have evolved, and kitchen owners and operators need more than just product distribution.
 Owners and operators are focused on several key attributes in distribution partners, including: effective consolidation of suppliers; consultative sales and technical expertise; and a convenient multichannel model that allows customers to transact the way they want to transact.
 Traditional distributors must adapt to serve customers’ evolving needs or risk being rendered obsolete.

 Additionally, kitchen owners and operators are focused on controlling costs and maximizing profitability, primarily driven by:

 - Increased competition in the restaurant industry (i.e., proliferation of emerging and niche concepts);

 - Less favorable labor trends, including increasing minimum wage rates and higher costs to accommodate new legislation (e.g., sick leave and scheduling);

 - Restaurants such as Burger King, McDonalds, Taco Bell and TGI Friday’s refranchising to enhance profitability, leaving many decisions in the hands of cost-conscious franchisee owners; and